The Big Bike Celebration award winners

 Following their talk, Councillor Ward said: "We need more people like Joy and Lorraine to show the real side of cycling.”

 The Volunteers of the Year Awards provide Cycling UK with an opportunity to celebrate a variety of individuals, groups and clubs from across the UK that devote many hours to supporting people to experience cycling.

 The winners were announced at the charity’s annual conference and the awards were presented by Chris Boardman MBE and Lee Craigie.

 Cycling UK’s Chief Executive Paul Tuohy said: “It has been extremely positive 12 months since our last conference.
 Getting together to celebrate our successes with our members, partners and loyal volunteers demonstrates the positive impact we are making across the UK.
 We have made great progress but there is so much more to do, and people lending their support ensures we can continue to be the cyclists’ champion.”

 Best Community Project

-Winner - 1st Step Bikes, Scotland
+Winner - 1st Step Bikes, West Lothian

 1st Step Bikes is an inspiring success, run by volunteers who have mainly been affected by addiction, and are often at risk of offending or being victims of crime.
 The group support recovery through developing new skills and friendships using cycling.
 Having built a strong team of volunteers, 1st Step Bikes welcomes people from across West Lothian and Falkirk, tackling stigma by drawing in people from the wider community.